-Legislation has been introduced to the Australian Parliament to establish the Australian Border Force as a single frontline operational border control and enforcement entity of the Department of Immigration and Border Protection charged with enforcing customs and immigration laws and protecting Australia's borders.
-Subject to the passage of legislation, the Australian Border Force will commence on 1 July 2015.
+Legislation has been passed by the Australian Parliament to establish the Australian Border Force as a single frontline operational border control and enforcement entity of the Department of Immigration and Border Protection charged with enforcing customs and immigration laws and protecting Australia's borders.
+The Australian Border Force will commence on 1 July 2015.

-The Minister for Immigration and Border Protection, the Hon.
-Peter Dutton MP, introduced the ABF enabling legislation to Parliament on 25 February 2015.
+The ABF enabling legislation was passed by Parliament on 14 May 2015.
 This legislative package consists of:

 - the Australian Border Force Bill 2015 (ABF Bill)

 - the Customs and Other Legislation Amendment (Australian Border Force) Bill (ABF Amendment Bill).

 The Australian Government is committed to enhancing Australia's border protection arrangements and has announced significant reforms to strengthen them.
 In May 2014, the Government announced the integration of the Department of Immigration and Border Protection and the Australia Customs and Border Protection Service into a single Department and the establishment of the Australian Border Force from 1 July 2015.